-- An algebraic solution must be fully worked out, in neat legible writing, showing all steps of your solution.
-Your process must be organized and follow the patterns set forth in the lecture notes and textbook. - If you solve a problem with the calculator you must explain each step that you took while using the calculator.
-This includes such things as indicating that you entered a function into Y=, graphed with a specific window, and used the CALC menu to determine the desired value.
-Just saying "used calculator" is not sufficient. - For any multiple choice problems you must justify why your answer is correct, either supporting the answer with a solution, fully worked out as described above, or a written out explanation proving why that answer is correct and the others are not.
+- An analytic solution must be fully worked out, in neat legible writing, showing all steps of your solution.
+Your process must be organized and follow the patterns set forth in the lecture notes and textbook. - For any multiple choice problems you must justify why your answer is correct, either supporting the answer with a solution, fully worked out as described above, or a written out explanation proving why that answer is correct and the others are not.